jonasschen/jonasschen/README.md

 ### 💼 What I’m Doing
 - 🖥️ **20+ years of experience** in software development and system integration
 - 🏗️ Hands-on experience in **project management, system architecture, hiring & leadership**
-- 🚀 **Co-founder, co-creator, and CTO of 5Hub** (a product I’m very proud of)
+- 🚀 **Co-founder, co-creator, and CTO of 5Hub** (a company I’m very proud of)
 - 🤝 After a successful **M&A with CRM PipeRun**, I now work as a **Project Manager**

 ---

 ### 💡 What I Believe
-There’s no “one best technology.”
+Over the years, I’ve worked with various technologies, programming languages, and paradigms.<br>
+Today, I believe there's no “one best technology or language”, only the most suitable one for each specific need.<br>
-Each problem deserves the **most suitable tool, framework, or language** to achieve the best results.
+Each problem deserves the **most suitable tool, framework or language** to achieve the best results.

 ---

 ### 🎯 Current Interests
 - 🤖 Artificial Intelligence & Chatbots
-- 📱 Mobile Development (Flutter)
+- 📱 Mobile Development
 - 🧩 Microservices & System Integration
 - 🌐 Scalable Architectures